frnsys/dippindots/dots/phone/README.md

 Using _Unexpected Keyboard_ with a custom layout, defined in `kb-layout.xml`.
 It's a version of QWERTY modified so that there are fewer keys per row (and thus wider keys) and to be more symbol-friendly than the default Android keyboard.

-## Linux VM
+## Termux

-Termux + Termux X11 + `proot-distro` + OpenSUSE Tumbleweed

-Install both _Termux_ and _Termux X11_ from GitHub releases.
-Note that they both must be installed from the same provider (e.g. GitHub or f-droid) to avoid compatibility problems.

-Then setup Termux:
+Install Termux from its GitHub releases.

+I setup a basic neovim environment for text editing; more complicated tasks can be done from a Linux VM, described in the next section.

 ```bash
 pkg update